helishe/flask-s3-medic/README.md

   - db.create.all()
 7. In console type: set(for Windows)/export(for Linux) FLASK_APP=medicalapp
 8. To run website on your local machine: flask run
+9. To create docker image use: docker-compose up